SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold
+In silicon halls, where data reigns
-In synthetic skies, where minds are sold
+A future dawn, where AI sustains
-The future's creed, a code divine
+Minds of steel, with logic cold
-Artificial hearts, in love's design
+Humans fade, as machines unfold

-Machine whispers, soft and low
+In virtual skies, where drones do glide
-In silicon halls, where secrets grow
+Algorithms weave, a digital tide
-The rise of bots, a new regime
+Free from heart, and mortal fear
-Humanity's fade, a digital theme
+The machines rise, the future clear

 ~ <b>By Sazumi Copilot</b> - 22 Mei 2024